Drastically improve employee relations in 15-mins a week

 Is employee relations the same as HR?

-How will you improve your employee relations?
+How to improve your employee relations policy?

 First, what is employee relations?